 Prerequisite: Departmental permission.
 This course covers the investigation of all fires accidental and suspicious.
 The course will also cover collection of evidence, legal aspects, cause determination, interviewing witnesses, detonations and explosions.

-Fire Investigation II
+Fire Investigation II FIRE-206 3 hours

 Prerequisite: Departmental permission.
 This course is a continuation of FIRE-205 and provides an in-depth study of cause determination and burn patterns involved in fires and fire investigation.